Pontefract Road, Castleford, West Yorkshire, WF10 4JB, firstname.lastname@example.org

 We are committed to ensuring that children are safe, that child protection practice is effective and that procedures are followed.
 We make every attempt possible to ensure that children are safe from abuse or harm during their time at school and at home.

 If you have any concerns relating to child protection, you can speak to one of the designated members of staff at school, or contact Social Care Direct on 0845 8503503.
 Alternatively, you can contact the Police on 101 and ask to speak to a child protection officer.

 The school's designated lead child protection officer is: Mrs S Spencer.

 The school's designated deputy child protection officers are: Mrs S Wakefield and Mrs S Dunning.

 The school's designated child protection governor is: Mrs P Holmes.

-Please find a copy of our Safeguarding Policy by following the 'Policies' link.
+Please find a copy of our Safeguarding Policy here.